Ontario Detailed Review. This small town has a LOT to offer the day-tripper.

 Above: Woodstock Museum

-It has taken a while to get back here, but Woodstock was worth the wait.
-The town’s core is nicely laid out along Dundas Street, where you’ll find most of the attractions that will appeal to day-trippers, like the art gallery, the city hall, the restaurants and shops and of course the wonderful Woodstock Museum.
+Woodstock's core is nicely laid out along Dundas Street, where you’ll find most of the attractions that will appeal to day-trippers, like the art gallery, the city hall, the restaurants and shops and of course the wonderful Woodstock Museum.
 The building, which is located on the main street at 466 Dundas, started life as the Town Hall, market, public meeting place and jail.
 It was built in 1853 and modelled on the Town Hall in Woodstock, England.
 City offices outgrew the space eventually and moved out, and in 1948 the museum moved into the building.
-The inviting fountain in front of the museum – a popular gathering spot for locals, we noticed – was erected in 1916 in honour of Andrew Pattulo, a local newspaper editor.
+The inviting fountain in front of the museum – a popular gathering spot for locals – was erected in 1916 in honour of Andrew Pattulo, a local newspaper editor.